Circumhorizon arc or iridescent cloud?

 In contrast, iridescent clouds have more randomly distributed colors.

 Circumhorizon arc: When and where?

 The lower your latitude, the greater your chances of spotting a circumhorizon arc.
 The world’s sky optics guru is Les Cowley of Atmospheric Optics.
 And Les has said that most locations in the U.S. can see a circumhorizon arc about five times a year.
 But, from northern Europe, you might see them only once or twice a year.
 Likewise, they’re more commonly seen in Australia than in New Zealand.

 And, according to Les, you’ll never see a circumhorizon arc from latitudes above 56 degrees.
 That’s about the latitude of Copenhagen, Denmark, or the Alaska peninsula.
 Why not?
 The reason is that – to see a circumhorizon arc – the sun has to be high above the arc … or high in your sky.
 From high latitudes, the sun can’t get high enough.

 And, unless you’re near Earth’s equator, you won’t see a circumhorizon arc throughout the year.
 Instead, these arcs are most commonly seen in summer, when, again, the sun is high.

-How can you tell the difference in the sky, or in a picture?
+How can you tell the difference between an iridescent cloud and a circumhorizon arc in the sky, or in a picture?

 The circumhorizon arc is a band parallel to the horizon.
 So, to the extent that the horizon is an arc, this is one, too.
 The colors in a circumhorizon arc are well organized, red at the top, indigo at the bottom.
 With cloud iridescence, the colors are more randomly distributed.